YirenWA/Final_Project-Ecological-Resonance/README.md

 ### About Work
  _participants will be guided to explore the digital world using physical actions in the real world and leave imprints in the digital space._
 ## WEEK2
+This week is

 ## WEEK3
+This week is

 ## WEEK4
+This week is

 ## WEEK5
+This week is

 ## WEEK6

+This week is
 ## WEEK7

+This week is
 ## WEEK8